 No, there are no limits to the number of experiences you can create with either the free or paid editions of Intuiface Composer.
 And there is no relationship between the number of Composers and Players you may possess.
 Customers could have five Composers and one Player because they have five editors working simultaneously on projects that will run on a single device.
-Others may have one Composer and hundreds of Players across multiple platforms for multiple clients, projects, audiences.
+Others may have one Composer and hundreds of Players across multiple platforms for multiple clients, projects, and audiences.

 This is one of the key benefits of Intuiface for digital signage: business-level analytics.
 The beauty of interactive digital signage is that no guesswork is required to understand an audience's preferences.
 Their onscreen actions tell you exactly where their interests lie.

 Virtually anything can be tracked by Intuiface.
 It is up to the experience designer, assisted by the Business Analyst, to define what data to collect and when to collect it.